jesga06/FikOff/README.md

 ## FikOff's functionality
 ### FikOff will:
 * Read from `lang.json` to determine how to piss you off in your preferred language.
+* Read command-line arguments if you provided them
 * "Install" FIKA provided you have the files hanging around.
 * "Uninstall" FIKA provided you or the app itself didn't fuck up the install.
 * Detect if you have an `ip.txt` file and act accordingly.